 Students may receive subsidized and unsubsidized loans for the same enrollment period.
-The interest rate for Direct Subsidized Loans as well as Direct Unsubsidized Loans disbursed on or after July 1, 2013, but before June 30, 2014, is 3.86%.
-The interest rate for Direct PLUS Loans made on or after July 1, 2013 is 6.41%.
-The interest rate for loans disbursed on or after July 1, 2014 but before June 30, 2014 is 4.66%.
-The interest rate for PLUS loans made on or after July 1, 2014 is 7.21%.
+The interest rate for Direct Subsidized Loans as well as Direct Unsubsidized Loans first disbursed on or after July 1, 2015, and before July 1, 2016, is 4.29%.
+The interest rate for Direct PLUS Loans made on or after July 1, 2015, is 6.84%.

 - How do I apply for a Direct Loan?

 - How much can I borrow?

 - How will I receive my Direct Loan money?